Thomas, Herbert P.

 A Miner from the Valleys of South Wales

 - Not yet fully researched by this writer.
-His name, date and place of birth have not yet been verified.
+His name, date and place of birth have not been verified.

 - Herbert Thomas was enlisted in the U.S. Army in Pittsburgh, Pennsylvania on 5 May 1873 by Lt Randolph Norwood.
-He had blue eyes, light hair, a fair complexion, and was 5′ 6 1/4″ tall.
+He had blue eyes, light hair, a fair complexion, and stood 5′ 6 1/4″ tall.
 After passing through the St Louis Depot he was assigned to the 7th Cavalry and joined Company L at Fort Snelling on 3 June.
 Was with both the 1873 and 1874 Northern Boundary Commission escorts under the overall command of Major Marcus Reno.

 - Thomas was left behind at Fort Lincoln on 17 May 1876 while still on extra duty with the Quarter Master Department and discharged at the fort on 5 May 1878, “a private of excellent character.”